 The NGDC is responsible for managing geoscientifically valuable information and datasets.
-Data held covers many geological disciplines that deal with the physical structure of the Earth and the processes which act on it as measured from geological time to near-real-time sensor and data streams.
-It is the NGDC policy to preserve this data which underpins the existing scientific record and make it accessible for future re-use to a wide range of user communities.
+The data it holds covers many geological disciplines dealing with the physical structure of the Earth and the processes that act on it, as measured from geological time to near-real-time sensor and data streams.
+It is the NGDC policy to preserve this data, which underpins the existing scientific record, and make it accessible for future re-use to a wide range of user communities.

-- high quality, scientifically significant and of potential research or commercial interest to scientists and academics or policy makers in the future
+- of high quality, scientifically significant and of potential research or commercial interest to scientists, academics or policymakers in the future

-- a geoscience data output from NERC funded earth science projects and programmes
+- a geoscience data output from NERC/UKRI-funded earth science projects and programmes

-- digitally born, enabling easy future re-use and access by a diverse range of end-user communities
+- digitally borne, enabling easy future re-use and access by a diverse range of end-user communities

 - compliant with our data policy and data value checklist

-It is also the statutory responsibility of NGDC to receive data associated with;
+It is also the statutory responsibility of the NGDC to receive data associated with:

-- boreholes drilled from the surface to a depth of more than 30m for mineral exploration/extraction purposes (Mining Industry Act 1926)
+- boreholes drilled from the surface to a depth of more than 30 m for mineral exploration or extraction purposes (Mining Industry Act 1926)

-- standards compliant metadata that explains the dataset and makes it easy to discover and facilitates re-use
+- standards-compliant metadata that explains the dataset, makes it easy to discover and facilitates re-use

 - terms and conditions that clearly define how the data can be used in the future (NGDC prefer to hold data with no access or use restrictions — ‘open data’)

-- provide data management advice and guidance to geoscientists working upon earth science projects
+- provide data management advice and guidance to geoscientists working on earth science projects

-- create Digital Object Identifiers (DOI’s) for appropriate digital datasets on request, facilitating data citation and display these alongside the data
+- create on request digital object identifiers (DOIs), facilitating data citation, for appropriate digital datasets and display these alongside the data

-- Mining Act guide to the Mining Industry Act of 1926, which covers all boreholes drilled for minerals reaching a depth of more than 30 metres.
+- Guide to the Mining Industry Act 1926, which covers all boreholes drilled for minerals reaching a depth of more than 30 m.
 Please contact email@example.com for more information.

-- Water Act guide to the Water Resources Act 1991, which covers all drilling related to water over 15 metres.
+- Guide to the Water Resources Act 1991, which covers all drilling related to water over 15 m.
 Please contact firstname.lastname@example.org for more information.

-NERC has a well-established data policy that sets the ground rules that all those funded by NERC must follow in managing the data that they collect.
+- NERC/UKRI data policy — NERC/UKRI has a well-established data policy that sets the ground rules that all those funded by NERC/UKRI must follow in managing the data that they collect.

-NGDC have a digital preservation policy to ensure the long-term continuity of digital geoscience data in its care.
+- The NGDC has a digital preservation policy to ensure the long-term continuity of digital geoscience data in its care.